 Acoustic neuroma.
 An acoustic neuroma (vestibular schwannoma) is a noncancerous (benign) tumor that develops along the nerve of balance and hearing leading from your inner ear to your brain.

-When the tumor puts pressure on the nerve, a person can experience hearing loss, dizziness, loss of balance and ringing in the ear (tinnitus).
+When the tumor puts pressure on the nerve, you can experience hearing loss, dizziness, loss of balance and ringing in the ear (tinnitus).
 As the tumor grows, it can also put pressure on the nerves affecting sensations and muscle movement in the face.

 Radiosurgery may stop the growth of an acoustic neuroma.

 Pituitary tumors.
 Tumors of the bean-sized gland at the base of the brain (pituitary gland) can cause a variety of problems.
 The pituitary gland regulates hormones in your body that control various functions, such as your stress response, metabolism and sexual function.